One-particle and two-particle visibilities in bipartite entangled Gaussian states: Quantum complementarity for incompatible observables

 The corresponding marginal distribution computed from $|\psi(k_{1},x_{2})|^2$ for the first system is

-Consistent with the no-communication theorem \cite{Eberhard1978,Eberhard1989,Ghirardi1980,Peres2004}, the latter distribution \eqref{eq:Pk1b} is equal to \eqref{eq:Pk1} obtained from marginalization of $|\psi(k_{1},k_{2})|^2$ and has the same visibility $V=\mathcal{V}(k_1)$ given by \eqref{eq:Vk1}.
-Interference fringes in $|\psi(k_{1},x_{2})|^2$ are perfectly visible when the bipartite state is separable $\xi=0+n\frac{\pi}{2}$, and are completely absent when the state is maximally entangled $\xi=\frac{\pi}{4}+n\frac{\pi}{2}$ (Figure~\ref{fig:6}).
-Combining $R^2$ and $V^2$ also gives a perfect quantum complementarity relation in the limit of infinite squeezing
+\end{widetext} Consistent with the no-communication theorem \cite{Eberhard1978,Eberhard1989,Ghirardi1980,Peres2004}, the latter distribution \eqref{eq:Pk1b} is equal to \eqref{eq:Pk1} obtained from marginalization of $|\psi(k_{1},k_{2})|^2$ and has the same visibility $V=\mathcal{V}(k_1)$ given by \eqref{eq:Vk1}.
+Interference fringes in $|\psi(k_{1},x_{2})|^2$ are perfectly visible when the bipartite state is separable, $\xi=0+n\frac{\pi}{2}$, and are completely absent when the state is maximally entangled, $\xi=\frac{\pi}{4}+n\frac{\pi}{2}$ (Fig.~\ref{fig:4}).
+Combining $R^2$ and $V^2$ also gives a perfect quantum complementarity relation in the limit of infinite Gaussian precision,

-The convergence to unity with respect to the squeezing parameter $a$ of the relation $V^{2}+R^{2}$ for non-commuting observables is faster compared with the relation $V^{2}+D^{2}$ for commuting observables (Figure~\ref{fig:7}).
-The drawback of the relation for non-commuting observables is that $V$ and $R$ cannot be determined with a single setting of the measurement apparatus, but need two alternative settings for incompatible experimental measurements.
+The convergence to unity with respect to the Gaussian precision parameter $a$ of the relation $V^{2}+R^{2}$ for incompatible (noncommuting) observables is faster compared with the relation $V^{2}+D^{2}$ for commuting observables (Fig.~\ref{fig:5}).
+The drawback of the relation for incompatible observables is that $V$ and $R$ cannot be determined with a single setting of the measurement apparatus, but need two alternative settings for incompatible experimental measurements.